tmackay/Open-Source-FPGA-Bitcoin-Miner/projects/Verilog_Xilinx_Port/README.txt

 http://ixo-jtag.sourceforge.net/nexys2-linux-howto.html

-3. Edit your details such as username and serial port in miner.py, and start mining.
-It requires a few non-standard libraries, pyserial and json-rpc.
+3. Run miner.py with your pool/server URL and possibly other options.
+(The URL defaults to my account, in case you want to donate some shares :) It requires a few non-standard libraries, pyserial and json-rpc.

 http://pyserial.sourceforge.net/